The pleasures of a tranquil walk in the garden or wild flower meadow can be captured and preserved with a simple flower press.

 Herbs can be pressed as well, flat leaved herbs, lavender, lemon balm, chamomile all work well and offer the added bonus of fragrance to your projects.

 Delicate fern fronds, newly sprouting leaves and grasses provide elegant additions to craft projects utilizing the more colorful blossoms.

-I have had much success with the spring blooming bleeding heart and creeping phlox, including the green foilage is always a good idea.
+I have had much success with the spring blooming bleeding heart and creeping phlox, including the green foliage is always a good idea.
 Always pick your materials on a dry day after the dew has evaporated.
 Wet petals and leaves will not give optimum results.
 You can trim the stem close to encourage thicker flowers like daisies and zinnias to lie flat, naturally flat blossoms like violas, pansies and violets can be pressed with stems in tact.